 One of the greater benefits of the European Union, along with other federal political systems like US, China or Germany, is the harmonization of the legal, judicial and political systems.

-Outsourcing shouldn’t always be about price: trust and expertise matter even more.
+Outsourced Software Development Projects shouldn’t always be about price: trust and expertise matter even more.
 Those are the stable foundations of a long-lasting partnership.
 Ideally, that is what one should be looking for when going for remote collaboration.

 At Code Runners, we aim at the German-Nordic sense of quality and time precision.
 While not all team members speak fluent German, our managers have a German education and understand the expected result in far more dimensions than a regular nearshoring centre.
 It’s no surprise that we have a small office in Berlin and Amsterdam – another aspect of our effort to be as close to our partners as possible.